Hemanth-5/careconnect/README.md

-Creating a README file for CareConnect involves providing a comprehensive overview of the project, including its purpose, features, installation instructions, and usage.
-Here’s a template you can use:

----

 # CareConnect

 CareConnect is a sophisticated patient data management system designed to revolutionize healthcare data management.
 It aims to address challenges such as data fragmentation, limited data exchange, and inefficient patient engagement by creating a connected ecosystem for healthcare providers, patients, and administrators.